Cooking with Mamma C

 Ways to use marinara sauce

 I often make this marinara in big batches so I can use it in other dishes besides pasta.
-I use the sauce on pizza, spaghetti squash, lasagna, Italian Stuffed Peppers, Italian Meatloaf with Chicken or Turkey and Homemade Manicotti with Crepes.
-It's perfect to have on hand to make Pasta al Forno with Smoked Mozzarella and to dip Baked Breaded Eggplant Slices into for an appetizer.
+I use the sauce on pizza dough, Italian bread pizza, spaghetti squash, ricotta lasagna and Italian Stuffed Peppers.

 Frequently asked questions